-- We first make our way to Tel Azekah.
+- You start with a short ascent to Tel Azekah.
 The site where the famous battle between David and Goliath took place.

 Samuel 1 17:49 – hen David put his hand in his bag and took out a stone; and he slung it and struck the Philistine in his forehead, so that the stone sank into his forehead, and he fell on his face to the earth.

-- After enjoying the nice view of the Elah valley and imagining the biblical setting, we continue to another inserting ancient site.
+- After enjoying the beautiful view of the Elah Valley and imagining the biblical setting, continue to another interesting ancient site.

 - On another hilltop overlooking the Elah valley stand the ruins of the Elah Fortress (Hirbet Kaifeh).

-- It is the site of an ancient fortress dated to the 10th century BCE.
-The ruins of the fortress were uncovered in 2007.
+- It is an ancient fortress dating to the 10th century BCE that was uncovered in 2007.
 It covers a large area encircled by a 700-meter-long (2,300 ft) city wall constructed of stones weighing up to 8 tons each.

-- After getting down from the hill. we climb the 3rd and last hill of the day, Turmus Hill.
+- After getting down from the hill, you climb the 3rd and last hill of the day, the Turmus Hill.

-- From the top you have a good view of Tel Azekah we visited in the morning.
-However, the hill got its fame as one of the best spots in Israel to experience Lupine blossom.
+- From the top, you have a good view of Tel Azekah that you visited in the morning.
+However, the hill got its fame as one of Israel’s best spots to experience Lupine blossom.
 (Usually during March and April).

-- A shot walk from here and you reach the end of the hike at Kibbutz Netiv Halamed Heh and reach the accommodation on foot.
+- A short walk from here and reach the end of the hike at Kibbutz Netiv Halamed Heh and reach the accommodation on foot.

 - The Kibbutz is named after the “Lamed Heh Platoon”.
-A group of 35 Palmach soldiers who fell here in a battle on 15/1/1948.
+A group of 35 Palmach soldiers fell here in a battle on 15/1/1948.
 (Read More).

 - After settling at your accommodation, you can visit the memorial site, and visit another Boutique Winery (That is also a restaurant).

 Day 3 – Climbing the Judean Mountains

-- A shot Taxi ride will take you to the eastern outskirts of Beit Shemesh where Wadi Hameara begins.
+- A short taxi ride will take you to the eastern outskirts of Beit Shemesh, where Wadi Hameara begins.

-- The caves name comes from an ancient legend that a barren woman had given birth to twins after drinking from the spring that flows inside the cave.
-The entrance to the cave in closed during the winter (Nov-Mar), in order to protect the variety of bats that reside in the cave.
+- The cave’s name comes from an ancient legend that a barren woman had given birth to twins after drinking from the spring that flows inside the cave.
+The entrance to the cave is closed during the winter (Nov-Mar), to protect the variety of bats in the cave.

-- A visit to the cave is an exciting experience, but bring a flashlight (Preferably headlamp).
+- A visit to the cave is an exciting experience, so bring a flashlight (Preferably head-mounted).

-- Further up the wadi we reach another small spring (Ein Safla) and from there we climb to a small summit where the ruins of Beit Itab are located.
-The ruins are mix of crusader remains and a 19th century village.
+- Further up the wadi and a short climb, you reach a small summit where the ruins of Beit Itab are located.
+The ruins are a mix of crusader remains and a 19th-century village.

-- On the way down to the other side we pass another small spring (Ein Hod) then reaching an old Muslim grave called “Dir a Sheich”.
-The contrast of the white ruins against the green forest makes a very pretty spot.
-It is surrounded by fruit trees and spring flowers and makes a great excuse for an extended break.
+- The longer one is adding a 5 Km circuit to visit an old Muslim grave called “Dir a Sheich”.
+The contrast of the white ruins against the green forest makes a beautiful spot.
+It is surrounded by fruit trees and spring flowers and makes an excellent excuse for an extended break.

 Day 4 – All the way up to Jerusalem

-- The hike start directly from our accommodation and down into the exciting Ktalav Wadi.
+- The hike starts directly from the accommodation and down into the exciting Ktalav Wadi.

-- After the wadi, we follow a rather long series of dirt roads that will eventually lead us to Seadim ruins and the beginning of the “Springs Trail”.
+- After the wadi, you follow a rather long series of dirt roads that eventually leads to Seadim ruins and the beginning of the “Springs Trail”.

-- Over the next 4 kilometers we will visit 5 different attractive springs.
+- Over the next 4 kilometers, we will visit five different attractive springs.
 (Full description here).

-- (The short version ends here and skips Ein Handak and the path to Ein Karem)
+- (The 18 Km version ends here and skips Ein Handak).

 - The last spring, Ein Handak, is a “Tunnel” spring.
-The ancient tunnel is carved into the rock to reach the source of the water.
-The tunnel is almost 50 m long and the water depth reaches 1.5 m.
-It’s a unique experience to walk inside the tunnel!! all the way to its end.
+The ancient tunnel was carved in the rock to reach the water source.
+The tunnel is almost 50 m long, and the water depth reaches 1.5 m.
+It’s a fun experience to walk inside the tunnel all the way to its end.
 (You must use a flashlight).

-- From here another few kilometers up the “Hadasah Trail” will bring us to the center of the picturesque Jerusalem neighborhood Ein Karem.
+- From here, another few kilometers up, the “Hadassah Trail” will bring you to the center of the picturesque Jerusalem neighborhood Ein Karem.